-Namenode and Datanode each run an internal web server in order to display basic information about the current status of the cluster.
-With the default configuration, namenode front page is at http://namenode:50070/.
-It lists the datanodes in the cluster and basic stats of the cluster.
-The web interface can also be used to browse the file system (using "Browse the file system" link on the Namenode front page).
+NameNode and DataNode each run an internal web server in order to display basic information about the current status of the cluster.
+With the default configuration, the NameNode front page is at http://namenode-name:50070/.
+It lists the DataNodes in the cluster and basic statistics of the cluster.
+The web interface can also be used to browse the file system (using "Browse the file system" link on the NameNode front page).